 Input/output is supported via PS/2 or HIL on-board interfaces, though not all HIL devices are supported.

 Various USB devices are supported, including networking adapters and I/O devices attached to expansion USB controllers, PCMCIA/PCI.

 Harmony audio device, found on many PA-RISC workstations, is supported.

 - OpenBSD/hppa official page, OpenBSD (October 2017: accessed February 2018)

 - OpenBSD/hppa64 official page, OpenBSD (May 2005.
 Accessed January 2009)

 There might be newer OpenBSD/hppa versions than listed below.

 - Packages for add-on software see OpenBSD: Getting Packages

-- More software is available through the OpenBSD Ports tree, a framework for compiling open source software.
+- Software is available through the OpenBSD Ports tree, a framework for open source software.